Art

 21. Untitled (Skull) by Jean Michel Basquiat (1981)

-This famous modern abstract painting is often misinterpreted as a skull, but many critics believe it is only meant to represent a disembodied head filled with interior spaces and washes of black and color.
+This is probably one of the most famous modern abstract Basquiat paintings and is often misinterpreted as a skull, but many critics believe it is only meant to represent a disembodied head filled with interior spaces and washes of black and color.

 It was influenced by Basquiat’s exploration of cultural masks as an African-American artist, both literal and figurative.
 The painting is housed at the Broad Museum in Los Angeles.